urbullet/opensponsorship-dev-test/README.md

 ### Overview

-In this task you'll be creating and deploying a simple, full-stack, single-page application in Node and Angular 1.
+In this task you'll be creating and deploying a simple, full-stack, single-page application in Node and Angular 1/ AngularJS (NOT Angular2+).

 > If you have any questions email me at ishveen@opensponsorship.com.